lz2510/Tech/Behavior.md

 ### tell me about a time you made a mistake

-There is a function which get inventory file then backup.
+There is a feature which get inventory file then backup.
 The file name is unique.
-So I design the function to move the file to another folder.
+So I design to move the file to another folder.
 Then one day there are two files with the same name.
-Moving to other folder failed because of permission.The program was stuck.
+Moving to other folder failed because of permission.

-We change the design, change name by adding timestamp when moving the file.
+I change the design to change name by adding timestamp when moving the file.

-What I learnn is that when design a program, we should always think about except situation.
+What I learnn is that when design a feature, we should always think about exception situation.

 https://www.themuse.com/advice/3-rules-that-guarantee-youll-nail-the-answer-to-tell-me-about-a-time-you-made-a-mistake